Full-Form of ECS (Electronic Clearing System)

 - The electronic clearing system has limited reach with limited centers in the country, whereas the NACH platform aims to have a larger reach throughout the country.

-- In NACH, the activation time of mandate is usually 10 days as against 30 days in the electronic clearing system.
+- In NACH, the activation time of the mandate is usually 10 days as against 30 days in the electronic clearing system.

 - Further, the presentation and settlement process takes around 3-4 days in ECS while NACH completes the same within 24 hours.

 - NACH has an online grievance redressal system that has been missing in the electronic clearing system.